1966–67 Northern Rugby Football League season: Challenge Cup

 In the Challenge Cup Final Featherstone Rovers faced Barrow, who were captain-coached by Jim Challinor at Wembley Stadium on Saturday 13 May 1967 in front of a crowd of 76,290.

 Featherstone Rovers won 17-12 and it was their first Cup Final win in two Final appearances.

-Other competitions

-The BBC2 Floodlit Trophy winners were Castleford who beat Swinton 7-2 in the final.
+County cups

 St. Helens won the Lancashire League, and Leeds won the Yorkshire League.
 Wigan beat Oldham 16–13 to win the Lancashire County Cup, and Hull Kingston Rovers beat Featherstone Rovers 25–12 to win the Yorkshire County Cup.

+BBC2 Floodlit Trophy

+The BBC2 Floodlit Trophy winners were Castleford who beat Swinton 7-2 in the final.